clalancette/pycdlib/docs/README.md

 iso.open_fp(outiso)
 ```

-Open up the ISO that is in the `outiso` StringIO object.
+Open up the ISO that is in the `outiso` BytesIO object.

 ```
-bazstr = 'bazzzzzz\n'
+bazstr = b'bazzzzzz\n'
-iso.modify_file_in_place(StringIO.StringIO(bazstr), len(bazstr), '/FOO.;1')
+iso.modify_file_in_place(BytesIO(bazstr), len(bazstr), '/FOO.;1')
 ```

 Here we get to the heart of the example.
 We use [modify_file_in_place](pycdlib-api.html#PyCdlib-modify_file_in_place) to modify the "/FOO.;1" file to have the contents 'bazzzzzz\n'.
 We are allowed to expand the size of the file because we are still smaller than the size of the extent (the [modify_file_in_place](pycdlib-api.html#PyCdlib-modify_file_in_place) API enforces this).

 ```
-modifiediso = StringIO.StringIO()
+modifiediso = BytesIO()
 iso.write_fp(modifiediso)
 iso.close()
 ```

-Write the modified ISO out to the StringIO object called "modifiediso".
+Write the modified ISO out to the BytesIO object called "modifiediso".
 At this point, the "/FOO.;1" file on "modifiediso" has the contents 'bazzzzzz\n'.
 Once we are done with this, close out the object.

 ### Managing hard-links on an ISO
 PyCdlib supports an advanced concept called hard-links, which is multiple names for the same piece of data (this is somewhat similar to Unix hard-links).
 Most users will not need to use this functionality and should stick with the standard [add_file](pycdlib-api.html#PyCdlib-add_file) and [rm_file](pycdlib-api.html#PyCdlib-rm_file) APIs.
 However, for those that want to do more advanced things like hiding a file from Joliet while having it remain visible in ISO9660, this functionality can be useful.